10 Things to Do at Ground Zero in New York City

 Ground Zero is, unfortunately, a Manhattan landmark that will always remind us of the 9/11 attacks.
 I tell you what you can see and do here

-Ground Zero was the scene of one of the most shocking events in the recent history of the city and is one of the most emotional visits to make in New York.
+Ground Zero was the scene of one of the most shocking events in the recent history of the city and is one of the most emotional visits in New York.
 I'll tell you what you can visit when you're walking around the area.

 The top floors of One World Trade Center, from 100 to 102, house one of the most innovative observatories built in the Big Apple.
 With a height of 386.5 meters, it is the highest observation deck in New York.
-From here there are spectacular 360º views to enjoy the city.
+From here there are spectacular 360º views to enjoy of the city.

-In any case, I recommend a visit to One World Observatory if you like skyscrapers and modern architecture as I do, because the design of this viewpoint allows you to see up to 80 kilometers of the city in all directions: the Empire State, the Brooklyn Bridge ... and even the Statue of Liberty.... and even the Statue of Liberty.
+In any case, if you like skyscrapers and modern architecture, I recommend you buy your tickets without queues for the One World Observatory, because the design of this viewpoint allows you to see up to 80 kilometers of the city in all directions: the Empire State, the Brooklyn Bridge ... and even the Statue of Liberty.... and even the Statue of Liberty.

 The experience starts from the moment you enter the elevator, which is covered with LED panels that enliven the ascent to the observation deck with the development of New York from its origins.
 In just 47 seconds!
 It is also a symbol of the new World Trade Center after Ground Zero that New Yorkers are proud of.